 Brucellosis is caused by Brucella sp.
 Symptoms begin as an acute febrile illness with few or no localized signs and progress to a chronic stage with relapses of fever, weakness, sweats, and vague aches and pains.
 Diagnosis is by culture, usually from the blood.
-Optimal treatment usually requires 2 antibiotics—doxycycline or trimethoprim/sulfamethoxazole plus streptomycin or rifampin.
+Optimal treatment usually requires 2 antibiotics—doxycycline or trimethoprim/sulfamethoxazole plus gentamicin, streptomycin, or rifampin.

 Patients with acute, uncomplicated brucellosis usually recover in 2 to 3 wk, even without treatment.
 Some go on to subacute, intermittent, or chronic disease.